 Burning seasoned (naturally left to dry) logs on an Ecodesign certified stove eliminates these concerns by much more thoroughly burning and then re-burning all the fuel, particles and gases and emitting much less harmful exhaust gases which the environment can cope with.

-The very strict European ‘Ecodesign’ legislation which will come in to force in 2022 will eliminate most stoves currently available for sale and will only allow the cleanest, environmentally friendly models.
+The very strict European ‘Ecodesign’ legislation which came in to force in 2022 will only allow the cleanest, environmentally friendly models.
 All Saltfire ST models already surpass this standard and are fully certificated.

 So is wood burning a good thing? – On the right appliance, yes it is!